supercr7/jquery-svg-to-inline/README.md

 #### useTriggerClass

-By default the trigger class will isn't used on inline svg.
-If you want use set to `true`.
+By default the trigger class will not be used on inline svg.
+If you want to use it, set the `useTriggerClass` field to `true`.

 ```js
 $( ".svg" ).svgToInline({useTriggerClass: true});